 As well as offering tools and resources, organisations need to grow their capacity and capability to work in a truly evidence informed way.

-The programme represents an ambitious and innovative attempt to highlight the importance of evidence and evaluation in clinical commissioning and support its integration into routine activity.
+The programme has been an ambitious and innovative attempt to highlight the importance of evidence and evaluation in clinical commissioning and support its integration into routine activity.

 “For a relatively small amount of time and money a huge amount has been achieved professionally and personally and in CCG benefit.”
 CCG Service Improvement Lead